Psychology

 PSY 210 Evolutionary Psychology 3.0 Credits

-Covers principles of genetics and evolution as applied to the behavior of the important types of living beings, from plants and unicellular organisms to the primates (including humans).
+In this course, we will examine the scientific study of human nature, based on understanding the psychological adaptations that our ancestors evolved in prehistory to cope with the challenges of survival and reproduction.
+We will cover the principles of genetics and evolution as applied to the brain and behavior of living beings, from plants and unicellular organisms to the primates (including humans).

 Repeat Status: Not repeatable for credit